cdapio/cdap/cdap-docs/developers-manual/source/index.rst

 .. _data-exploration: data-exploration/index.html

 - |data-exploration|_ Data in CDAP can be **explored without writing any code** through the use of **ad-hoc SQL-like queries**.
-  Exploration of Streams and Datasets, along with integration with business intelligence tools, are covered in this section.
+  Exploration of streams and datasets, along with integration with business intelligence tools, are covered in this section.

 .. |advanced| replace:: **Advanced Topics:**